Skip to main content

 Is buying cooking contest votes legal?

-Yes, for the recipe and food competitions we serve — recipe people's-choice polls, bake-off and cook-off audience rounds, and brand recipe contests.
-These are promotional marketing and community engagement vehicles, not regulated processes.
-We explicitly do not deliver votes for political elections, government referendums, shareholder proxies, union elections, or any vote of regulated or fiduciary consequence.
-Every order is screened for use-case before delivery; off-scope orders are declined and refunded.
+Yes, for the recipe and food competitions we serve.
+People's-choice polls in cooking competitions are promotional marketing formats, not legally regulated processes.
+We do not deliver for political elections, government referendums, shareholder proxies, union elections, or any vote carrying legal or fiduciary consequence.
+Every order is screened against these categories before delivery; off-scope orders are declined and refunded in full.

 Can you vote in a brand recipe contest with a cash grand prize that triggers tax reporting?